avohq/avo_audit/README.md

 | App Opened | [user_id, user_name, device] | [big int, string, null]        | 1             | 4                 | 3                        |

+To execute, run the following commands in your dbt dev environment:"
 ```
 {# in dbt Develop #}